Research Synthesis

 Section titled “Phase 5: GlobalProtect Decommission (Week 7-10+)”- Disable GP auto-connect on all endpoints (do NOT uninstall yet)

-- If PR #5156 has merged into a release, remove
+- If PR #5156 has merged, remove

 --network-monitor=false; otherwise keep it - Monitor for 2 weeks with GP disabled but installed